wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/humanitarianism.md

 ### In todays usage

-Humanitarianism is not a neologism, but has been in use for a while now.
+Humanitarianism as a notion is not a new invention, but has been in use for a while now.
 It proposes the belief that puts the human and humanity as a collective in the center of moralistic thinking.

 Quoting the current article about Humanitarniasm on Wikipedia:
 > Humanitarianism is an informal ideology of practice; it is "the doctrine that people's duty is to promote human welfare".